hawx1993/hooks-view-model/README.md

 </p>

-`hooks-view-model` is a solution by decouple UI view and business logic.
+`hooks-view-model` is a solution by decouple UI view and business logic for react hooks.
 Using `hooks-view-model` will bring the following conveniences:

 - 💼 Provide global and local state management without introducing state management solutions such as reducer or redux;
 - 🌲 Provide global cache and persistent data storage management;